edHelper.com

 By Toni Lee Robinson

 1 "He who would become a surgeon, let him join an army and follow it."
 This advice was given by Hippocrates, the early Greek scientist known as the "father of medicine."
-He knew that being a soldier is a risky job.
+He knew that being a soldier was a risky job.
 Men and women in harm's way stand a good chance of needing medical care.
 In wars down through the ages, doctors and nurses have done their best to patch up wounded soldiers.

 2 Battlefield medicine has always required special skills.
 Routines that work in ordinary hospitals aren't practical in the heat of battle.
 In the early days, not many soldiers survived treatment.
 Little was known about bacteria or infection.
 Cleanliness wasn't a priority.
 Contamination of a wound was a constant danger.
 Gangrene made the removal of limbs the most common surgery in wartime.
 More lives were lost to disease and infection than in battle.